brotkrueml/typo3-matomo-widgets/Documentation/Introduction/Index.rst

 *Visits per month* widget display 24 month instead of 12 months.

 .. tip::
+   If you use Matomo, the
+   :ref:`Matomo Integration <matomo_integration:introduction>` and
-   If you use Matomo, the :ref:`Matomo Opt-Out <matomo_optout:introduction>` extension might be of interest to you.
+   :ref:`Matomo Opt-Out <matomo_optout:introduction>`
+   extensions might be of interest to you.

 .. _screenshots: